deprekate/PhANNs/web_server/README.md

 ```
 python run_PhANNs_site.py
 ```
 You should be able to see the server running, by opening [http://0.0.0.0:8080](http://localhost:8080) in your web browser.
-From there you can run the PhANNs as normal, using your browser.
+From there you can run PhANNs as normal using your browser.

 ### Run using command line (single file)